 Think about the layout of your new home and where you’ll put your furniture and belongings.
 Create a floor plan that will ease the stress of making decisions once the furniture arrives.
 If there is no place for an item in your new home, it may be better to sell it at your yard sale.

 - Moving file

 Start and maintain a file of moving-related documents and receipts.
 This file should contain your moving company contract, healthcare records, and children’s school records.

 Keep all receipts for moving-related expenses in a designated moving folder.
 Many moving expenses are tax deductible.
 You can call the IRS at (800) 829-1040 for more information, or you can go to www.irs.gov.
 You can also obtain an IRS Change of Address form (Form 8822), and a Moving Expenses form (Form 3903) by following these links.

 Gather insurance, medical and dental records in a safe, accessible place.
 Also include prescription and vaccination records.
 Plan on taking all vital documents such as: wills, stock certificates and other one-of-a kind items (jewelry, coin collection, photos, etc.) separately.

 Call moving companies for estimates.

-Now that you know what’s going with you, and what items will be sold or donated to charity, it’s time to call some moving companies for estimates.
-You should get at least two cost estimates, and maybe a third, if the prices vary greatly, consider getting a third estimate.
+Now that you know what’s going with you and what items will be sold or donated to charity, it’s time to call some moving companies for estimates.
+You should get at least two cost estimates.
+If the prices vary greatly, consider getting a third estimate.